Faculty Governance Bylaws, the College of Arts and Sciences

 - In the case of in-person voting, at the request of one-third of the members present, a mail ballot or email ballot, to be submitted to all members of the FAS, will be ordered on any question, in place of the vote that would otherwise have been taken by those present.

 - Voting by the FAS shall be initiated and proceed in no way other than by the processes described in these bylaws.

 Article IV.
 The Arts & Sciences Faculty Senate (ASFS)

 The ASFS is composed of (a) one representative from each primary unit that houses a major, minor, or certificate and (b) all voting members of the Executive Committee not covered by (a) (see Article VIII, below).
 The former members are elected by their primary units.
 The latter are elected by their Divisional Councils.
 In addition, any unit that does not house a major, minor, or certificate but that plays a robust academic role in the College may petition the ASFS for the right to send a voting representative to the ASFS.
 Petitions are for a definite period and must be approved by a vote of the ASFS.
 (Approved petitions will be kept on file by the Program Assistant responsible for providing administrative support to the ASFS.)
-The Dean and all Divisional Deans of CAS, as well as the Chair of the Boulder Faculty Assembly, are ex-officio, non-voting members of the ASFS.
+The Dean, all Divisional Deans of CAS, the Associate Dean of Faculty Affairs and Initiatives, as well as the Chair of the Boulder Faculty Assembly, are ex-officio, non-voting members of the ASFS.